laminlabs/bionty-base/docs/guide/concepts.md

 ## Entity

-Let's define a biological entity (e.g., `Species`) to be a variable that takes values from a vocabulary of terms with biological meaning.
+Let's define a biological entity (e.g., `Organism`) to be a variable that takes values from a vocabulary of terms with biological meaning.

 1. There are different roughly equivalent vocabularies for the same entity.
 For example, one can describe organism with the vocabulary of the scientific names, the vocabulary of the common names, or the vocabulary of ontology IDs for the same organism.
 2. There are different versions & sources of these vocabularies.